xfxdev/xlog/README.md

 )
 ~~~

 you can call 'SetLevel' to change the log level.
-All the logs which level <= than you set will output.
+All the logs which level <= your set will be output.
 for example:
 ~~~
-// all logs will output because DEBUG is the max level. xlog.SetLevel(xlog.DebugLevel)
+// all logs will be output because DEBUG is the max level. xlog.SetLevel(xlog.DebugLevel)

-// only Panic/Fatal/Error logs will output because WARN/INFO/DEBUG > ERROR.
+// only Panic/Fatal/Error logs will be output because WARN/INFO/DEBUG > ERROR.
 xlog.SetLevel(xlog.ErrorLevel)
 ~~~